mor234/ex3-v1/README.md

 ## the classes we use for this program:

 ## NodeData
-This class is used for our algorithm in  DiGraph and GraphAlgo classes
+This class is used for our algorithm in  DiGraph and GraphAlgo classes its represents a node in the graph

 ## Digraph
 This class implements a directed weighted graph.